 I love the promise of a new year—it’s an opportunity to make changes, big and small; a chance to pursue new goals and dreams; a fresh chapter in our life stories.
 And 2020 has been a wild one, so I know I’m not alone in saying we’re ready for a new year.
 Resolutions will likely look quite different this year.
 If you resolved to travel more or spend more time with friends in 2020, I’m guessing your 2021 resolutions will reflect a different theme.

 In my 20s, I was the queen of resolutions, making long lists of ideas for self-improvement.
 “Lose weight” was always near the top, but time and again, I failed to achieve it.
 The year I actually lost it, I made a completely different resolution: “Stop dieting.”
 That was one resolution I could actually keep.

-Mom life is tough enough, so if you’re setting resolutions this year, go easy on yourself.
+Mom life is tough enough, and mom life during a pandemic is another level.
+If you’re setting resolutions this year, go easy on yourself.
 Here are eight doable resolutions to consider as you enter the new year.

 You know, that to-do list that’s in your head, on your planner, or hanging on the refrigerator door (maybe all three!).
 As a default, many of us moms put ourselves at the bottom or leave ourselves off completely, whether we’re serving lunch to our kids then skipping our own, or replacing their outgrown clothes but continuing to wear torn-up sweats.